gilescoope/shader-graph-nodes/README.md

 ## Halftone Smooth

-The ink tones blend between circles and inverted circles for light and dark ares respectively.
+The ink spots blend between black circles and white circles for light and dark areas respectively.

 ## Usage